tronprotocol/documentation/English_Documentation/TRON_Blockchain_Explorer_Introduction/How_to_run_a_Super_Representative.md

 ![](https://raw.githubusercontent.com/ybhgenius/Documentation/master/images/running_a_delegate/request_for_testing.jpg)

-4, You can get started to apply to be a delegate.
-Click the button “ Apply_for_delegate” first.
+4, You can get started to apply to be a SR.   Click the button “ Apply_for_delegate” first.

 ![](https://raw.githubusercontent.com/ybhgenius/Documentation/master/images/running_a_delegate/apply_for_super_representative.png)

 5, Provide your personal website address.
 The type of address includes but is not limited to: website, blog, social media account, etc.

 ![](https://raw.githubusercontent.com/ybhgenius/Documentation/master/images/running_a_delegate/personal_address.jpg)

+Rules:
+    + 10,0000 TRX will be burnt when you apply for SR.

-6, Vote for delegate  .
-Click the button "Votes" in account options.
+6, Vote for SR. Click the button "Votes" in account options.

 ![](https://raw.githubusercontent.com/ybhgenius/Documentation/master/images/running_a_delegate/votes.png)

-7, You can vote for all the delegates.
+7, You can vote for all the SRs.
 The maximum number of votes is no more than the user’s amount of TRX holding at a given time.
 Please choose the number of TRX and submit your votes.

 ![](https://raw.githubusercontent.com/ybhgenius/Documentation/master/images/running_a_delegate/submit_vote.png)